TerribleDev/blog.terribledev.io.hexo/source/_posts/Managing-and-catering-events.md

 * Whom is running the event, and other staff they can contact
 * An email address to contact
   * Make sure you **encourage** people to reach out to you if they have special needs

-## Organization
+* What hotels you recommend

-You need to be highly organized for an event.
-You should know what rooms you will have.
-You should have a time
+  * Any any discounts if you can partner with a hotel.

 ## Speakers

 Organizing events is tough enough, but even harder if you are going to have speakers.
 Consider pairing up speakers with conference staff.
 See if you can preview the talks early, and let the speakers know if you are shooting for a specific theme.
-Don't force people into your theme too much, but you should try to couple the talks somehow to improve coheasion
+Don't force people into your theme too much, but you should try to couple the talks somehow to improve cohesion.

 ## Catering